marcelauliano/MitoHiFi/README.md

 --------------------------------------

-This is NOT the most updated version of MitoHifi.
+This is NOT the most updated version of MitoHiFi.
 Please go to the master branch and download the latest one from there.